The Loneliness Epidemic: Is Social Media Making Us Less Social?

 The Larger Question: When Connection Is Everywhere, Why Does Loneliness Persist?

 Balakrishna and Shivali live very different lives.
 One is senior, well-paid, and professionally secure.
-The other is young, careful with money, still finding her footing in a new city.
+The other is young, careful with money, and still finding her footing in a new city.
 Their loneliness looks different on the surface.
 Yet, at its core, it feels strikingly similar.
 Both are constantly connected.
 Both are surrounded by people.
 And both feel alone in ways that social media cannot soothe.

 This is where the conversation needs to slow down.
 It would be easy to blame social media entirely.
 But that would be dishonest.
 Platforms today do real work.
 They help people stay in touch across distance and time.
 They build communities for those who feel invisible in their immediate surroundings.
 They offer support, information, and sometimes even safety.
 For many, especially those living away from home, social media is not an escape.
 It is a lifeline.

 And yet, it is also a space that quietly reshapes how we relate to one another.
 It changes expectations.
 It amplifies comparison.
 It makes happiness look effortless and loneliness feel like a personal failure.
 Balakrishna scrolls through smiling faces and wonders why love feels absent in his life.
-Shivali watches colleagues post about dinners and drives she cannot afford, and withdraws further into herself.
+Shivali watches colleagues post about dinners and drives she cannot afford and withdraws further into herself.
 Neither is weak.
 Neither is wrong.
-They are responding to a world where connection is visible everywhere, but rarely deep.
+They are responding to a world where connection is visible everywhere but rarely deep.

 What social media struggles to provide is presence.
 It cannot sit beside you after a hard day at work.
 It cannot read the pauses in your voice.
 It cannot offer the kind of attention that comes without an audience.
 Likes and comments may reassure us briefly, but they rarely replace the steady warmth of being seen and understood by another human being.